 Hyundai Mobis’ idea is to have the LEDs signal various states of the car such as autonomous driving and charging, sound beat display, and even an emergency warning light display.
 Like most other new-age tech, the Lightning grille will welcome the driver with flair.
 Through the use of different patterns and colours on the LEDs, the grille will be able to communicate with other vehicles and drivers or pedestrians to showcase the driver’s intent.

 If the speculation turns out to be true, the Ioniq 6 will be the first EV in Hyundai’s lineup to feature the new Lighting Grille.
 Alongside this, Hyundai Mobis has also developed the ‘moving grille’ technology that automatically controls airflow through the use of air flaps.

-Compared to the Hyundai Sonata, the rear seats appear longer, which should mean more under-thigh support, and the flat floor would make seating three abreast, quite comfortable.
+Compared to the Hyundai Sonata, the rear seats appear longer, which should mean more under-thigh support, and the flat floor would make seating three abreast quite comfortable.
 The door panels look longer, which should allow easy ingress and egress and plenty of light into the cabin.
 Lastly, it seems like there’s ample legroom, helped by the carved-out front seats.
-Hyundai will equip the Ioniq 6 with an armrest, rear air vents, and two USB-C charging ports for extra comfort.
-The front seats will include a memory function, and the seatbacks will have aircraft-style map pockets.
+Hyundai will likely equip the Ioniq 6 with an armrest, rear air vents, and two USB-C charging ports for extra comfort.
+The front seats should include a memory function, and the seatbacks will have aircraft-style map pockets.